North Dakota Child Support

 How to apply for child support in North Dakota

 The state of North Dakota strongly adheres to the notion that both parents are equally obligated to financially provide for their children to the best of their abilities.
 Most often, the parent who spends less than half of their time with the children will be obligated by the courts to pay the custodial parent a financial sum each month in child support.
 Parents need to fill out an application either online or in person and return it to their regional office.
 Your case will reviewed, and an appropriate support amount will be calculated.
-If you need assistance with establishing paternity or locating the other parent, then North Dakota Child Support can help.
+If you need assistance with establishing paternity or locating the other parent, then ND Child Support can help.
 Download Forms.

 How to Calculate Child Support in North Dakota?